 Mr. Robert McNamara, President of the World Bank, arrived in Copenhagen on Friday (September 18)?

-Mr. Robert McNamara, President of the World Bank, arrived in Copenhagen on Friday (September 18) amid the strictest security operation the city has seen since former Soviet Prime Minister Khrushchev visited the Danish capital in 1964.
+Background: Mr. Robert McNamara, President of the World Bank, arrived in Copenhagen on Friday (September 18) amid the strictest security operation the city has seen since former Soviet Prime Minister Khrushchev visited the Danish capital in 1964.

 A blackout was imposed on the arrival of Mr. McNamara and the American delegates.
 They are in Copenhagen for meetings of the World Bank and the International Monetary Fund.
 Extreme left-wing groups have planned mass demonstrations while the conference s in progress.